opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

  [emphasis added]

 By way of brief background, [MB] owned a property known as [JU] and he sold it in 2005 for $2.7m.
 It was not matrimonial property, and the mother had no claim against it.
-As Woo Bih Li J noted his decision in _MB v MC_ [2008] SGHC 246, the [JU] property was already dealt with at the ancillaries, and the in-principle question of lump sum maintenance for the son was already considered by DJ Lau and other judges.
+As Woo Bih Li J noted his decision in _MB v MC_ <span class="citation">[2008] SGHC 246</span>, the [JU] property was already dealt with at the ancillaries, and the in-principle question of lump sum maintenance for the son was already considered by DJ Lau and other judges.

 18     Mr Tan for the defendants reminded that it was therefore no coincidence that the mother asked for $250,000 in the present proceedings.
 It was exactly the same amount she had sought in her past ancillary applications and appeals.
 Being without merits, the ancillary applications and/or appeals were dismissed.
 This similar fact had prompted the defendants to question the real motive behind the present proceedings.
 Judicial observations showed that the mother had an obsessive approach in bringing proceedings devoid of merits, unarguable, and had refused to take no for an answer.
 Her conduct was even discredited by Woo J who saw through her ploy to use her child to get lump sum maintenance of $250,000 when the real reason for filing the 2008 Summons was that she wanted a share of the sale proceeds of the [JU] Property.
 The mother’s gripe had always been that [MB] had given the sale proceeds to his daughters from his first marriage, but nothing to her and the son.
 In the present application, she repeated the same dissatisfaction and unhappiness.